scipy.spatial.distance.

 scipy.spatial.distance.is_valid_dm(D, tol=0.0, throw=False, name='D', warning=False)[source]#

-Return True if input array is a valid distance matrix.
+Return True if input array satisfies basic distance matrix properties (symmetry and zero diagonal).

 Parameters: